Bago Region: Demographics

-The total population of Bago Region is 4,863,455 according to 2014 Burma Census with Bamar, Karen, Mon, Chin, Rakhine, Shan, South Asians, Chinese, and Pa-O ethnic groups represented.
-Burmese language is the lingua franca.
+The total population of Bago Region is 4,863,455 according to 2014 Burma Census.Burmese language is the lingua franca.

+Ethnic makeup

+The Bamar make up the majority of the region's population.
+The Karen are the region's largest minority.
+Other represented ethnic groups include the Mon, Chin, Rakhine, Shan, South Asians, Chinese, and Pa-O.

+After the 2014 Census in Myanmar, the Burmese government indefinitely withheld release of detailed ethnicity data, citing concerns around political and social concerns surrounding the issue of ethnicity in Myanmar.
+In 2022, researchers published an analysis of the General Administration Department's nationwide 2018-2019 township reports to tabulate the ethnic makeup of the region.

 Religion

-According to the 2014 Myanmar Census, Buddhists make up 93.5% of Bago Region’s population, forming the largest religious community there.
-Minority religious communities include Christians (2.9%), Muslims (1.2%), Hindus (2.1%), and animists (0.1%) who collectively comprise the remainder of Bago Region’s population.
+According to the 2014 Myanmar Census, Buddhists make up 93.5% of Bago Region's population, forming the largest religious community there.
+Minority religious communities include Christians (2.9%), Muslims (1.2%), Hindus (2.1%), and animists (0.1%) who collectively comprise the remainder of Bago Region's population.
 0.3% of the population listed no religion, other religions, or were otherwise not enumerated.

-According to the State Sangha Maha Nayaka Committee’s 2016 statistics, 50,198 Buddhist monks were registered in Bago Region, comprising 9.4% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
+According to the State Sangha Maha Nayaka Committee's 2016 statistics, 50,198 Buddhist monks were registered in Bago Region, comprising 9.4% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
 The majority of monks belong to the Thudhamma Nikaya (77.3%), followed by Shwegyin Nikaya (16.7%), with the remainder of monks belonging to other small monastic orders.
-5,100 thilashin were registered in Bago Region, comprising 8.4% of Myanmar’s total thilashin community.
+5,100 thilashin were registered in Bago Region, comprising 8.4% of Myanmar's total thilashin community.